santanaortizreynaal/PIZZADB/README.md

 # PIZZADB
-This data based was created to run a simulation for inventory management of a restaurant.
+This data based was created to run a simulation for inventory accuracy, order tracking and staff expense management of a restaurant.